Beginning in tax year 2015, full-year nonresidents cannot claim the Working Family Credit.

-The Minnesota Working Family Credit helps you keep more of what you earn if you work and receive income below a certain level.
+The Minnesota Working Family Credit is a refundable credit for working individuals whose income is below a certain level.
+(See Minnesota Statutes, section 290.0671).
 It is similar to the federal Earned Income Tax Credit (EITC).
 Both credits are refundable, which means you can receive a refund even if you don’t owe tax.

-To qualify for the Minnesota credit, you must be eligible for the federal credit and complete the EITC worksheet that comes with your federal tax return.
-You can check if you’re eligible for the federal credit using the EITC Assistant on the IRS website.
+To be eligible for the state credit, you must be eligible for the federal credit.
+You can check if you are eligible for the federal credit using the EITC Assistant on the IRS website

-American Indians must adjust their credit based on the amount of income that’s taxable to Minnesota.
-For details, see the worksheet in the Schedule M1WFC instructions.
+American Indians must adjust their credit based on the amount of income taxable to Minnesota.
+For details, see the worksheet in the Schedule M1WFC instructions

 Military members whose home of record is Minnesota are considered residents for tax purposes.
 If you meet the requirements, you may claim the federal EITC and the Minnesota Working Family Credit.
 You may include nontaxable combat zone pay as earned income when calculating these credits.

 - you file with an Individual Taxpayer Identification Number (ITIN)

 - you are at the higher end of the income eligibility range for the federal credit, are married filing a joint return, and/or have three or more children (beginning in tax year 2012)

 - you are a full-year nonresident (beginning in tax year 2015)

 Note: For tax years 2014 and earlier, nonresidents can claim the Working Family Credit.
 You must adjust your credit based on the percentage of the income that’s taxable to Minnesota.